What Can Former Employers Share?

 Potential liability from not sharing information

-During an interview, if you want to know more about what they would be asking, don’t be afraid to ask when the interviewer asks, “Do you have any questions for us?”
+During an interview, if you want to know more about what they will be covering, don’t be afraid to indulge them when the interviewer asks, “Do you have any questions for us?”
 Lead the conversation and maybe even offer to give them contact information to your direct boss.
 This shows initiative and shows them that you are probably not hiding anything.
 Similarly, if you want to contact a previous employer to ask what information you can expect them to disclose that is also a possibility.
 You should never assume that a previous employer will not disclose information.
-This will allow you to be better prepared if they do decide to ask questions, don’t be afraid to share your side of the story.
+This will allow you to be better prepared if they do decide to ask questions, don’t be afraid to share your side of the story